-R S Murray & Co introduced American style caramels to Britain, and is best known for Murray Mints.
+R S Murray & Co introduced American-style caramels to Britain, but remains best-known for Murray Mints.

-Robert Stuart Murray (1854 – 1912), a confectionery salesman from Chicago, Illinois, found a ready sale for his American style caramels, made from milk or cream and sugar, in Victorian England.
+Robert Stuart Murray (1854 – 1912) was a confectionery salesman from Chicago, Illinois.
+He relocated to London where he introduced imported American-style caramels, made from milk or cream and sugar, to the British market.

 R S Murray & Co was registered as a limited company with a capital of £50,000 in 1900.

-There was a strike at R S Murray & Co in 1911.
-The largely female strikers were supported by the women’s’ rights campaigner Mary Macarthur (1880 – 1921).
+The workers at R S Murray & Co went out on strike, demanding higher pay, in 1911.
+The largely female workforce were supported by Mary Macarthur (1880 – 1921), the prominent women’s rights campaigner.

-A chocolate manufacturing subsidiary was established in Australia in 1920, located at De Carle Street, East Brunswick, a suburb of Melbourne.
+A chocolate manufacturing subsidiary in Australia was established at De Carle Street, East Brunswick, a suburb of Melbourne, from 1920.

 The Australian factory employed over 300 people by 1931.
-Rowntree of York and Murray merged their Australian interests into a joint venture from 1934.
+Rowntree of York and R S Murray merged their Australian interests into a joint venture from 1934.

-R S Murray & Co was acquired by C & E Morton Ltd, a food manufacturer, in 1936.
+R S Murray & Co was acquired by C & E Morton, a tinned food manufacturer, in 1936.

 The Australian subsidiary was fully acquired by Rowntree of York in 1942.

-Murray Mints, a mint-flavoured caramel, were introduced from 1944.
-It soon became the best known R S Murray product.
+Murray Mints, caramels flavoured with molasses and peppermint, were introduced from 1944.
+They soon became the best known R S Murray product.

-In an attempt to build scale in confectionery, Beecham acquired James Pascall in 1959.
+Beecham acquired James Pascall, in an attempt to build scale in confectionery, in 1959.
 Following the takeover, Beecham focused its marketing efforts on Pascall products, rather than the Murray range.

-Beecham were successful marketers, but they struggled with the highly competitive confectionery industry, and Pascal Murray was sold to Cadbury Fry in 1964.
+Beecham were successful marketers, but they struggled with the highly competitive confectionery industry, and Pascall Murray was sold to Cadbury Fry, a large chocolate manufacturer, in 1964.